-- 55 To capture and measure the spatial and temporal variability of BC in urban areas, one option is to deploy a high-resolution sensor network (Caubel et al., 2019).
+To capture and measure the spatial and temporal variability of BC in urban areas, one option is to deploy a high-resolution sensor network (Caubel et al., 2019).
 This requires a large quantity of affordable but robust sensors that can be deployed outside in ambient conditions.
-A viable option is to utilize commonly used filter-based methods, such as the Aethalometer (Hansen et al., 1984), that are robust, easy-to-use, and have a high time resolution.
-In the last decade small-scale versions of the filter-based instruments have been introduced reducing the cost of the sensors in relation to large monitoring instruments - 60 by sacrificing some reliability, sensor lifetime and accuracy (Kamboures et al., 2013; Caubel et al., 2018; Holder et al., 2018).
-Previous studies have reported a good correlation between BC sensors and reference-grade instruments, but with varying slopes and intercepts depending on location and sensor implicating the need for onsite calibration (Alas et al., 2020;
+A viable option is to utilize commonly used filter-based methods that are robust, easy-to-use, and have a high time resolution.
+In the last decade small-scale versions of the filter-based instruments have been introduced reducing the cost of the sensors in relation to large monitoring instruments by sacrificing some reliability, sensor lifetime and accuracy (Kamboures et al., 2013; Caubel et al., 2018; Holder et al., 2018).
+Previous studies have reported a good correlation between BC sensors and reference-grade instruments, but with varying slopes and intercepts depending on location and

-Kuula et al., 2020; Chakraborty et al., 2023; Wu et al., 2024).
-In previous studies, In previous studies a common application for these sensors has been personal BC exposure as a carry-on measurement device (Delgado-Saborit, 2012; Li et al., 2015). mobile measurements (Alas et al., 2019; Pikridas et al., 2019), and sensor networks (Caubel et al., 2019). -or they have been utilized in conjunction with larger monitoring instruments (Kuula et al., 2020; Chakraborty et al., 2023).
+60 sensor implicating the need for onsite calibration (Alas et al., 2020; Kuula et al., 2020; Chakraborty et al., 2023; Wu et al.,

+2024).
+In previous studies, a common application for these sensors has been personal BC exposure as a carry-on measurement device (Delgado-Saborit, 2012; Li et al., 2015), mobile measurements (Alas et al., 2019; Pikridas et al., 2019), and sensor networks (Caubel et al., 2019).